 How You Can Get Involved

 Join the Center for Data Quality.
 By joining the Center, members fund the Data Quality Committee.
 Those members that incorporate the Committee’s validation rules in commercial software solutions for tagging XBRL data are eligible to receive a certification of compliance with the Committee’s approved rules.
-To learn more, email email@example.com.
+Learn more about Center participation and complete the form at right for details on costs and benefits for your organization.

 Have a Say in the Guidance and Validation Rules.
 Proposed guidance and associated validation rules will be published for public review and comment for a sixty day period.
 Comments will then be reviewed and incorporated where appropriate.